Singulink/Singulink.Cryptography.PasswordHasher/README.md

 string hash = hasher.Hash(password);
 ```

 All the features of `PasswordHasher` work as you would expect with Argon2.
-The only gotcha is that all the Argon2 parameters must stay the same for incremental iteration chaining to be utilized when `Update()` is called.
+It is noteworthy to add that all the Argon2 parameters must stay the same for incremental iteration chaining to be utilized when `Update()` is called.
 If any of the parameters change, it is considered a new algorithm and the full number of iterations will be chained to the previous hash.
+Since every set of parameters is considered a different algorithm, make sure you add the `Argon2HashAlgorithm` instance with the old parameters to `PasswordHasherOptions.LegacyHashAlgorithms` so the hasher knows how to read those hashes.